 3 Kypri K, Paschall MJ, Maclennan B, Langley JD.
 Intoxication by drinking location: a web-based diary study in a New Zealand university community.
 Addict Behav.
-2007;32(11):2586-2596. doi:10.1016/j.addbeh.2007.05.013 supermarkets and liquor stores, as well as to the Courtenay Place and Cuba Mall entertainment precincts.
+2007;32(11):2586-2596. doi:10.1016/j.addbeh.2007.05.013 that a large number of first year students are within easy access of cheap alcohol from nearby supermarkets and liquor stores, as well as to the Courtenay Place and Cuba Mall entertainment precincts.
 It not uncommon for Wellington-based students to "pre-load" on alcohol prior to heading out for the evening.
 Consumption frequently occurs in the halls of residence and in public places or other open spaces within close proximity to their place of residence.